DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 * Android-python27: allowing python to be part of my project.
 * SL4A: same as above, different approach.
 * Create a python server that handles the musical notation.
 Not sure of the limitations here.

+#Tenth Entry

+This is a long overdue entry, a lot has changed.
+I decided to use a javascript library - abcjs to print my sheet music.
+In order to do this I needed to set up a
+WebView inside my application that would display the HTML.
+I have this successfully working at the moment, printing a generic song.
+I am also able to pass parameters from the Java side as well.
+I am now working on the display of the project.
+I have created a login and register page.
+These pages connect to the firebase database.
+I am currently debugging the transition stage between pages, as my app keeps briefly crashing.
+Overall I am delighted with my progress.
+A fellow class mate suggested I use a pager to display my content, this will come in time.
+My current goals are as follows:

+* Fix bug occuring with activity swapping.
+* Create logout button.
+* Save temporary song in database under the current user and recall it.
+* logout/in and try retrieve the saved song.